A Generalization of Turaev's Virtual String Cobracket

 \subsection{The string $M$ is crossing-minimal.}

 Kadokami stated that two crossing-irreducible strings are related by a (possibly empty) sequence of Type 3 moves \cite[Theorem 3.8]{Kadokami}.
 It would follow from that statement that crossing-irreducible strings are crossing-minimal.
 Kadokami proved this statement for flat virtual links, but Gibson unfortunately found a counterexample in the case where there is more than one component \cite[p.
 18]{Gibson}.
-However, the statement is true for virtual strings; it follows from the work of Ilyutko, Manturov and Nikonov \cite{IlyutkoManturovNikonov}.
-Therefore the string $M$ is crossing-minimal.
+However, the statement is true for virtual strings; it follows from the work of Ilyutko, Manturov and Nikonov \cite{IlyutkoManturovNikonov} as well as the work of Hass and Scott \cite{HassScott}, and we will show this below.
+Then since Gibson showed $M$ is crossing-irreducible, Kadokami's statement will imply that the string $M$ is crossing-minimal.